 Sixteenth anniversary release, 9 April 2017.
 Version 2.4.0 for Java 8 adds support for java.time classes in JDBC and adds many enhancements.
 These include table spaces for disk-based tables, more compatibility functions and improved SQL routine support.

-Version 2.3.4 added the UUID type for columns is now
+Version 2.3.4 added the UUID type for columns, SYNONYM for

-in addition to 8-bit text files.
-MySQL compatibility for
+table sources, in addition to 8-bit text files.
+MySQL

-REPLACE, INSERT IGNORE and ON DUPLICATE KEY UPDATE statements
+compatibility for REPLACE, INSERT IGNORE and ON DUPLICATE KEY

 HSQLDB (HyperSQL DataBase) is the leading SQL relational database software written in Java.
 It offers a small, fast multithreaded and transactional database engine with in-memory and disk-based tables and supports embedded and server modes.
 It includes a powerful command line SQL tool and simple GUI query tools.

 HSQLDB supports the widest range of SQL Standard features seen in any open source database engine: SQL:2011 core language features and an extensive list of SQL:2011 optional features.
-It supports nearly full Advanced ANSI-92 SQL (BNF format).
+It supports full Advanced ANSI-92 SQL (BNF format) with only two exceptions.
 Many extensions to the Standard, including syntax compatibility modes and features of other popular database engines, are also supported.